-Job Seeker's Allowance Data Source: Social Security Agency
+Job Seekers Allowance Data Source: Social Security Agency

-Why is it Important?
-Jobseeker's Allowance replaced Unemployment Benefit and Income Support for unemployed people.
+Why is it Important? -Jobseeker's Allowance replaced Unemployment Benefit and Income Support for unemployed people.
 It is payable to people under pensionable age who are available for, and actively seeking, work of at least 40 hours a week.
-Children who experience poverty, especially persistently, are at higher risk of encountering difficulties for example, health problems, developmental delays and behaviour disorders and they are also more likely to fall into low income themselves in adulthood (Kornberger et al. 2001, Finnie and Bernard 2004).
+Children who experience poverty, especially persistently, are at higher risk of encountering difficulties for example, health problems, developmental delays and behaviour disorders and they are also more likely to fall into low income themselves in adulthood (Kornberger et al. 2001, Finnie and Bernard 2004)

-Trends - Belfast and Castlereagh have seen an increase in the % of children who are dependent of claimants of JSA from 2007/08 to 2012/13, with a slight drop in Belfast in 2013/14 and Castlereagh staying static.
+Trends - All areas have seen an increase in the % of children who are dependent of claimants of JSA from 2007/08 with Strabane having the highest percentage in 2013/14.
 This is in line with the present economic climate and the down turn of the local economy due to recession.